Highly available SQLite cluster powered by embedded NATS JetStream server.

 - 3. Local Replicas

-- 4. PostgreSQL Wire Protocol
+- 4. HA Client, PostgreSQL and MySQL Wire Protocol

 - 5. HTTP API